Licensing Guides

 Any program should also cover OSHA safety training, detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting, in-depth examination of state codes, and advanced training about water treatment systems, water heaters, plumbing appliances, and plumbing fixtures.

-Here are two great lists of the best plumbing colleges and universities in Kentucky:
+Here's a great list of the best plumbing colleges and universities in Kentucky:

 Elizabethtown Community and Technical College appears on all of those lists and is also fifth in the nation on the Best Plumbing Degree Programs ranked by Schools.com.

 Trade schools and certificate programs are plentiful and can be found by doing a simple internet search.
-Many community colleges and community and technical colleges offer these programs throughout Kentucky.
-Twenty of them are listed here along with tuition on the website of Community for Accredited Online Schools.
-There is also financial aid available for most schools.
+Many community colleges and technical colleges offer these programs throughout Kentucky.
+The Community for Accredited Online Schools provides a list of these schools with tuition costs.
+There is financial aid available for most schools.

 Tuition: The cost of tuition depends on the program you choose and varies widely.
 The good news is that in many programs you’ll be earning while you’re learning.
-Tuition for a trade school can be as little as $1,250 to $3,000 for a certificate program; an associate’s degree runs about $4,500 per year for in-state students and about $15,000 for out-of-state students, according to collegetuitioncompare.com.
+Tuition for a trade school can be as little as $1,250 to $3,000 for a certificate program to around $4,500 per year for in-state students and about $15,000 for out-of-state students for an associate’s degree, according to collegetuitioncompare.com.

 Program Prerequisites: Most programs require you to be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.
 Many require you to pass a physical and a drug test.